tremby/Sprintly-GitHub/README.md

 	optional arguments:
+	  -h, --help        show this help message and exit --all             show items for all products (default when not in a repository)
+	  --self, -s        show only items assigned to you (default) --anyone, -a      show items assigned to anyone (or unassigned) --unassigned, -u  show only unassigned items
-	  -h, --help        show this help message and exit --all, -a         show items for all products --cached, -c      load items and products from cache --install-hook    install commit-msg hook in current git repository --uninstall-hook  uninstall commit-msg hook in current git repository
+	  --cached, -c      load items and products from cache --install-hook    install commit-msg hook in current git repository --uninstall-hook  uninstall commit-msg hook in current git repository